lucas-simoni/vite/README.md

     - Securely delivers static files to customers globally with low latency and high transfer speeds
     - We can drop compression on build, since CloudFront supports gzip (and even better, brotli) compression out of the box
   - Are we allowed to run linting and testing directly in the CI?
 We should be able to reduce a lot of the time spent taking advantage of pnpm caching
-- Make new branch with Okta and Sentry set up